Vayeshev. When Communication Fails

-Although Joseph tries to apologize, to make conciliatory gestures, paradoxically, the very attempts to repair the hate deepen it.
+Although Joseph tries to apologize, to make conciliatory gestures; paradoxically, the very attempts he makes to repair the hate, merely deepen it.
 The brothers aren't open to hearing his peaceful overtures, his words merely exacerbate the resentment.

 (Ask yourselves: Is Rav Hirsch's psychology correct here?
 When we resent a person, why are we annoyed even when they are positive and good-natured?)

 In the first reading, the brothers cannot speak with Joseph; in the second reading they cannot hear him!
 Here we have not only hatred and deep hostility but an absolute breakdown of communication.